malinthasa/BC4SCM/ReadMe.md

 1. Starting up Docker based Hyperledger Fabric Blockchain network as the backend

-        Whats happnes here
+       Whats happens here

-        This step configures and starts up the blockchain infastructure.
-First, it removes exististing infastructure including all docker containers and atrifacts.
-Then it generates required certificate for all participants in the network.
-Once certificate generation is completed, it docker containers for the requested network and start up a running environemtns.
-Once the environemt is ready it create channels, join peers to corresponding channels and finally install chaincodes on each organization peers.
+       This step configures and starts up the blockchain infrastructure.
+First, it removes existing infrastructure, including all docker containers and artifacts.
+Then it generates the required certificate for all participants in the network.
+Once the certificate generation is completed, it docker containers for the requested network and tart up a running environment.
+Once the environment is ready, it creates channels, joins peers to corresponding channels, and finally install chain codes on each organization peers.

          Steps